Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

     : null;
 ```

+Looking at the above expression, we can also consider two of its aspects: **what is does** and **how it does it**.

-Looking above, there are two aspects that we can consider: what the expression does and how it does it.
-As for the former, the answer is pretty simple -- it generates a greeting based on the person's name, or produces `null`.
+When it comes to the former, the answer is pretty simple -- it generates a greeting based on the person's name, or produces a `null`.
 If this expression was returned by a function, that would be the extent of information we could derive from its signature:

 ```csharp
 string?
 GetGreeting(string personName) { /* ... */ }
 ```

-When it comes to the other aspect, however, the answer is a bit more detailed.
-That expression consists of a ternary conditional operator, whose condition is evaluated by negating the result of a call to method `string.IsNullOrWhiteSpace` with parameter `personName`, whose positive clause is made up of a "plus" binary operator that works with a constant string expression `"Greetings, "` and the parameter expression, and whose negative clause consist of a sole `null` expression.
+As for how it does it, however, the answer is a bit more detailed.
+This expression consists of a ternary conditional operator, whose condition is evaluated by negating the result of a call to method `string.IsNullOrWhiteSpace` with parameter `personName`, whose positive clause is made up of a "plus" binary operator that works with a constant string expression `"Greetings, "` and the parameter expression, and whose negative clause consist of a sole `null` expression.

-The description above may seem like a mouthful, but that syntactic structure is something we, as humans, are able to understand subconsciously.
-This higher-order representation of code is what computer scientists call a _syntax tree_.
+The description above may seem like a mouthful, but it outlines the exact syntactic structure of the expression.
+It is by this higher-order representation that we're able to tell how it works.

-An abstract syntax tree for our expression can be schematically visualized like this:
+Although it's inherently obvious to us as humans, in order to use this representation programmatically, we need a special data structure.
+This data structure is what we call an _expression tree_.

+Here's the visualization of the tree that represents our expression:

 ```csharp
  { Ternary conditional }